Centre for Haematology & Bone Marrow Transplant

 Bone Marrow Transplant Hospital in Mumbai

-Our dedicated and internationally recognised transplant specialists embraces the values of innovation, collaboration, confidentiality, empathy, integrity, and focus on providing comprehensive care to all patients.
+Our dedicated and internationally recognised transplant specialists embrace the values of innovation, collaboration, confidentiality, empathy, integrity, and focus on providing comprehensive care to all patients.
 We have a combined experience of performing hundreds of transplants successfully for patients coming from all across the globe.

-Our team of professional experts follow a multidisciplinary approach to treat patients with cancer or blood diseases such as leukaemia, lymphoma, myeloma, and other blood disorders requiring transplant.
+Our team of professional experts follow a multidisciplinary approach to treat patients with cancer or blood diseases such as leukaemia, lymphoma, myeloma, and other blood disorders requiring a transplant.
 We aim at providing each patient (whether an adult or paediatric patient) with a personalized treatment plan tailored to meet their unique, changing needs– before, during, and after the transplant.

 The Centre is equipped with ultra-modern infrastructure and a team of highly experienced, internationally trained specialists.
 It is supported by state-of-the-art transfusion services and advanced laboratories, along with a fully-equipped radiation oncology unit.
 We are also an authorised stem cell collection centre for DATRI Blood Stem Cell Donor`s Registry.

 - 6-bed state-of-the-art unit - one of the biggest and one-of-its-kind in the city of Mumbai